Ambulance and EMS History

 Following World War II, rescue squads & ambulance services began to emerge into the US.
 Still most of the personnel were untrained and barely had any equipment.

 In 1966, the President signed the law National Traffic and Motor Vehicle Safety Act.
 This act created the first mandatory federal safety standards for motor vehicles.
 This was the first effort to focus on improving deficiencies in EMS systems.

-EMS equipment today is much different from when EMS began many years ago.
-Ambulances now are more like “mobile emergency rooms”.
-Computer and cell phones is one improvement made in equipment.
-Paramedics can now fax the 12 lead done in the field to the ER for a physician to review it before the patient arrives.
+Emergency Medical Systems equipment today is much different from when EMS began many years ago.
+Ambulances now are more like mobile emergency rooms.
+Computers and cell phones are two improvements made in equipment.
+Paramedics can now fax the 12 lead done in the field to the hospital’s Emergency Department for a physician to review it before the patient arrives.

 EMS Fun Facts in History

 1865- The Commercial Hospital (now Cincinnati General) in

 Cincinnati introduced the first ambulance services associated with a hospital.